Blotch3D/Blotch3D/readme.md

 original HLSL code for BasicEffect or one of the provided custom shaders.

-Documentation for individual custom shaders follow.
+Documentation for individual custom shaders follows.

 Translucency with the BlBasicEffectAlphaTest shader
 ===================================================

-Each pixel of a texture has a red, a green, a blue intensity value.
+Each pixel of a texture has a red, a green, and a blue intensity value.
 Some textures also have an "alpha" value for each pixel, to indicate how translucent the pixel should be.
 Specifically, the alpha value indicates how much of any coloration behind that pixel (farther from the viewer) should show through the pixel.
 Alpha values of 1 indicate the texture